 Please be aware that excessive absences affect the continuity of a child's learning and must be reported to the Maryland State Department of Education.
 In addition, excessive absences, tardiness, or early dismissal may jeopardize a student's ability to continue in our program or progress to the next classroom.
 In order to progress to the next classroom in the following year, students must have an attendance rate of 90% or better, which equates to missing 17 days.
 It is the policy of NCCS to categorize 3 tardies or early dismissals as one day of absence.
 Parents of students who have a large number of absences will be required to meet with an administrator in order to discuss the problem and make a plan for its resolution.
-Students may not participate in extracurricular or evening school programs if they have been absent during the instructional day.
+Students may not participate in extracurricular or evening school programs if they have been absent during the instructional day, or were sent home by the nurse for illness and could not complete the instructional day.